furkleindustries/accelerator-core/README.md

 An Accelerator story is notionally similar to a Twine story: it is a series of passages, joined by links.
 Each of these passages are TypeScript or JavaScript files.
 They contain a small amount of metadata and React component constructor (either a class implementing React.Component or React.PureComponent, or a stateless functional component) or a React element.
 Each is placed in the `passages` directory.

-To write a new passage, either use `accelerator-tool new passage %YOUR_PASSAGE_NAME%`, or manually create a code file within the passages directory.
+To write a new passage, either use `accelerator-tool new passage %YOUR_PASSAGE_NAME%`, or manually create a code file (ending in `.jsx` or `.tsx`) within the passages directory.
 A complete passage file will look something like this:

 ```javascript
 /* This can't be removed as it must be in scope for rewriting JSX to JS. */